 Every website owner has a list of dream keywords they want to rank for.

 As for me, I dream big and I had too many lists for one spreadsheet.

-Due to my busy schedule and the multiple web projects I was handling, there was just no way to track all my keywords in one place and make sense of the rank changes.
+Due to my busy schedule and the multiple web projects I was handling, there was just no way to track all my competitive keywords I wanted in one place.

 But then I found SerpWatch and I was finally able to add my dream keyword list for each project I wanted to track.